CiscoDevNet/CiscoUIKit/src/scss/styleguide.md

                                             <div class="base-margin">
                                                 <h1 class="text-huge base-margin-bottom">Coming Soon</h1>
                                                 <div class="text-large">
                                                     <p>Angular web components.
 We have developers busy working on building out a set of reusable Angular 1.x and Angular 4.x components which follow the Cisco UI kit spec.
-You can access their Git code repositories <a href="https://wwwin-gitlab-sjc.cisco.com/cisco-ui-angular-1" target="_blank">here</a> and <a href="https://wwwin-gitlab-sjc.cisco.com/cisco-ui-angular-4" target="_blank">here</a>.</p>
+You can access their code via the Git repositories <a href="https://wwwin-gitlab-sjc.cisco.com/cisco-ui-angular-1" target="_blank">here</a> and <a href="https://wwwin-gitlab-sjc.cisco.com/cisco-ui-angular-4" target="_blank">here</a>.</p>
                                                     <p>Angular sandbox.
 In addition to the Angular web components we are also planning on making the Angular Sandbox available.
 This sandbox came from the Apollo team (thanks!) and will provide working component examples with documentation - very cool.</p>
                                                     <p>React web components.
 Another team has been busy building out a set of React components for the UI kit.
-You can find the Git code <a href="https://wwwin-gitlab-sjc.cisco.com/cisco-ui-react" target="_blank">here</a>.</p>
+You can find the code in Git <a href="https://wwwin-gitlab-sjc.cisco.com/cisco-ui-react" target="_blank">here</a>.</p>
                                                     <p>Once the new digital web standards are available from Cisco Brand we will get busy working on version 2.0 of the UI kit which will look a lot more like the cisco.com home page.
 Stay tuned - we will announce once we get our grubby little hands on the spec.</p>
                                                 </div>
                                                 <blockquote class="dbl-margin-top blockquote--blue">